dliggat/fab_aws/README.md

 # cf_toolkit

 A convention-driven collection of utilities for AWS CloudFormation & Lambda, implemented as Python Fabric tasks.
+As an initial proof-of-concept, the elements herein implement a **downtime-notifier** system for websites; i.e. a Lambda function that periodically opens a HTTP connection to each of a set of websites, and posts to a SNS topic in the event of a failure.

 ## Directory Structure